CDM 2015 Principal Designer Training

 Session 5 Principal Designer involvement during the construction phase

 Project protocol and responsibility for the health and safety file.
 Ongoing design during construction phase and requirements for co-operation, co-ordination and communication.

 Session 6 Final discussions, examination and close out

-40 minute multiple choice examination with questions based on learning objectives for successful delegates to demonstrate they have acquired the knowledge necessary to meet the course requirements for the role of Principal Designer.
+You will be marked on your performance throughout the 2 day course which will include syndicate exercises, design hazard evaluations, design risk assessments, design option, health and safety file exercises and an exam at the end of day two which will be based on learning objectives for successful delegates to demonstrate they have acquired the knowledge necessary to meet the course requirements for the role of Principal Designer.

 .Any delegate who fails the course assessment will receive a certificate of attendance.